mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 somebody is using.
-I'm not going to name any video production software, but like if somebody is using some video software to have their meetings that is awful and preventing their teams from communicating effectively and whatnot, um, uh, maybe like maybe I can suggest something new, but probably not.
+I'm not going to name any video production software, but like if somebody is using some video software to have their meetings that is awful and preventing their teams from communicating effectively and whatnot, um, uh, maybe like maybe I can suggest something new, but probably not, right?
-Right.
 Like probably the situation is going to be that the company that I'm working with already has established practices for the tools that they use for communication.
-And like telling them to move from Slack to discord is a nonstarter, right.
+And like telling them to move from Slack to discord is a nonstarter, right?
 Competent to do that.
 Um, so there's things that you have to adapt to, and there's a lot of those as somebody who comes in as a third party, right?
 This is not a, um, like I will come in, I will give my expertise in certain